Are you obsessed with luminaries around the holidays? Then try these fun flame-free Halloween Luminaries DIY.

 The days are getting shorter and it is getting cold and miserable outside.
 We already started the fireplace to keep us warm and it’s time to get into the holiday mood.

 For each season we love to look for new craft ideas for kids to decorate the house.
 Especially everything with lights is a hit during this time of year.

 Of course, we are always craving pumpkins for Halloween and decorate them on our front porch but this time we actually were looking for a creative Halloween window decoration.

-This is when we came across this easy paper Halloween luminaries and I thought we give it a try.
+This is when we came across this easy paper Halloween luminaries DIY and I thought we give it a try.

-What I like most about these super easy DIY Halloween luminaries is that they are kids and pets safe.
-Nothing worse than to worry about open flames with a small toddler or pet in the house.
+What I like most about these super easy DIY Halloween luminaries is that they are kids and pet-safe.
+Nothing worse than worrying about open flames with a small toddler or pet in the house.

 Are you interested in more DIY Kids Activities, Arts & Crafts, and Easy Science Experiments?
 Subscribe to our newsletter now and never miss an update on new ideas for kids or free printables!

 But let’s take a look at what we will need for these fun Ghost Halloween luminaries:

 - black marker